George Taliaferro: National Football League (NFL)

+NFL/AAFC career statistics

 Personal life

 A documentary about Taliaferro, titled Indiana Legends: George Taliaferro, was produced by WTIU public television in Bloomington, Indiana.
 In later years he became a volunteer with Big Brothers Big Sisters of Baltimore, advised prisoners adjusting to society upon their release, got his master's in social work at Howard University, taught at Maryland, was dean of students at Morgan State, returned to Indiana as a professor and special assistant to IU president John Ryan, and helped start Big Brothers Big Sisters of South Central Indiana in Bloomington.
 In 1972, George moved to Bloomington with his wife Viola and their four children.
 In the fall of 1975, Viola entered the Indiana University School of Law and obtained a doctorate in law in 1977, and began private practice in family and criminal law.
 In 1989, Ms. Taliaferro was appointed as a judge of the Monroe Circuit Court.
 In 1995, she was appointed as a judge of the Seventh Court of the Monroe Circuit.
 Viola Taliaferro retired in 2004.
 George remained a sports fan as well as an avid golfer throughout his days at Indiana University as well his retirement.